 As we’ve previously, daily cleaners don’t always have the time nor the expertise to deep clean kitchen equipment.
 Kitchen equipment accumulates hard to remove carbon deposits and builds up grease and grime in hard to clean nooks and crannies.
 This poses health risks to users as these deposits can cross contaminate food and utensils.

-This is where deep cleaning services come in.
+Solution: This is where deep cleaning services come in.
 We advise that you periodically schedule a service to give your office kitchen appliances the “spring cleaning” it deserves.
 As an extra bonus regular deep cleaning of items like stoves will save you money.
 This is because the removal of deposits allows burners to heat up faster which reduces cooking time.

 Golden Rule 4: Use cloths and rags for different purposes